abe-winter/abe-winter.github.io/_posts/2021-05-05-new-new-deal.md

 They're not always good jobs, but as a society, we're very used to having enough jobs for everyone.
 People suffer when this assumption doesn't hold.
 The bottom of the Great Depression was the only time in the 20th century that more than 1 percent of the US labor force was unemployed for more than a year[^one-one].
-That time had a lot in common with ours, and holds clues for what's coming.
+That time had a lot in common with ours, and can help us understand what we're facing.

 The depression was plausibly a *combination* of cyclical unemployment and structural unemployment[^combination].
 This claim surprised me when I found it; I always imagined the GD as a really long, bad business cycle caused by them not knowing anything about monetary policy back then.